-A CT scan chest is done using a lower dose of radiation—five times less—as compared to a standard CT scan of the chest to make detailed images of your lung.
-A low-dose CT exposes you to radiation but it amounts to less than half the amount you’re exposed to naturally in the environment in one year.
-That is a very small amount.
+A CT chest scan is done using a lower dose of radiation—five times less—compared to a standard chest CT scan to make detailed images of your lung.
+A low-dose CT exposes you to radiation but amounts to less than half the amount you’re exposed to naturally in the environment in one year.
+That is a minimal amount.

 The benefits of having a lung cancer screening significantly outweigh the risks of not having the screening, particularly if lung cancer is detected.

-What are the benefits of a lung cancer screening?
+What are the benefits of lung cancer screening?

-Patients can undergo definitive treatment when you detect cancer early.
-We can offer surgical resection to these patients, which is the only curative option to treat lung cancer.
+Patients can undergo definitive treatment when cancer is detected early.
+We can offer surgical resection, the only curative option for lung cancer treatment, to these patients.
 A screening may identify incidental findings unrelated to lung cancer, such as aneurysms, emphysema and calcification of the arteries in the heart.